What they do

 Education and training

-You can work as a fruit and vegetable picker without any formal qualifications and get training on the job.
+It is possible to work as a fruit and vegetable picker without any formal qualifications and get training on the job.

 Required registration and licensing